-Topps unveiled the first glimpses at its 2013 edition of Museum Collection on Friday, a high-end release that’s in its second season under this name.
+2013 Topps Museum Collection Baseball is a high-end release that’s in its second season under this name.

-Set to arrive on March 20, each pack will include three base cards, one parallel and one autograph or Relic.
+Each pack includes three base cards, one parallel and one autograph or Relic.
 There will be four packs per box.
-Every box will include one autograph — signed on-card — one autographed Relic, one jumbo Relic and a quad Relic, while every case will include a jumbo autographed Relic and one Museum Collection autograph.
+Every box has one autograph — signed on-card — one autographed Relic, one jumbo Relic and a quad Relic, while every case will include a jumbo autographed Relic and one Museum Collection autograph.

 The base set will consist of 100 cards with players from the past and present with four colors of parallels to be found — Red (1/1), Blue (/99).
 Green (/199) and Copper (one per pack).

 Insert-wise, 50 players will be showcased on Canvas Collection cards with those cards limited to just 10 cards — these are original pieces of art — while a reproduction version of the cards will be found one per box.

 Interestingly, perhaps because of Yu Darvish, Topps notes on its sales materials that “a percentage of this product will be packaged … and sold exclusively in Japan.”

 New this year on the autograph side will be Archival Autographs Sepia parallels, which will be limited to just five copies, and Triple autos with, as the name indicates, three sigs per card (also limited to five).
 Back are Archival Autographs, Gold parallels limited to five and Dual autos that will be limited to just 15.